 Outlook

 Enron Wholesale plans to continue to expand its networks in each of its key energy markets, as well as the market for broadband services.
-These markets continue to grow as governments implement deregulation or privatization plans.
-The market for broadband services is expected to increase significantly as additional internet capabilities are developed which require a higher level of capacity.
+Worldwide energy markets continue to grow as governments implement deregulation or privatization plans.
+The market for broadband services is expected to increase significantly as demand increases for high bandwidth applications such as video.
 Enron will continue to purchase or develop selective assets to expand its networks, as well as grow its portfolio of contracts providing access to third party assets.
-The combination of growing markets, these capabilities and Enron Wholesale’s highly developed market-making skills should continue to enhance market opportunities globally for Enron over the next several years.
+The combination of growing markets and Enron Wholesale’s highly developed market-making skills should continue to enhance market opportunities globally for Enron over the next several years.

 Enron anticipates continued growth in Enron Wholesale during 2000 due to further expansion into new products and markets.
-In the commodity sales and services business, volumes are expected to continue to increase as Enron Wholesale increases its transaction volume in the growing unregulated U.S. power market and in the European gas and power markets.
-In addition, EnronOnline, an e-commerce wholesale market in energy and related commodities is expected to significantly add to transaction volume and profit opportunities in the coming year.
-In theenergy assets and investments business, Enron Wholesale will continue to benefit from opportunities related to itsenergy assets and investments, including sales or restructurings of appreciated investments, and in providing capital to energy-intensive customers.
+In the commodity sales and services business, volumes are expected to continue to increase as Enron Wholesale increases its transaction volume in the growing unregulated U.S. power market and in the rapidly expanding European gas and power markets.
+In addition, EnronOnline is expected to significantly add to transaction volume and profit opportunities in the coming year.
+In the assets and investments business, Enron Wholesale expects to continue to benefit from opportunities related to its assets and investments, including sales or restructurings of appreciated investments, and in providing capital to energy-intensive customers.
 Equity earnings from operations are expected to increase as a result of commencement of commercial operations of new power plants and pipeline projects in early 2000.
-At December 31, 1999, Enron Wholesale’s international projects under construction included approximately 2,300 miles of pipelines and eight power plants with a combined capacity of approximately 3,500 megawatts, of which Enron owns various interests.
+At December 31, 1999, Enron Wholesale’s international projects under construction included approximately 2,300 miles of pipelines and eight power plants with a combined capacity of approximately 3,900 megawatts, in which Enron owns various interests.

 Earnings from Enron Wholesale are dependent on the origination and completion of transactions, some of which are individually significant and which are impacted by market conditions, the regulatory environment and customer relationships.
 Enron Wholesale’s transactions have historically been based on a diverse product portfolio, providing a solid base of earnings.
-Enron’s strengths, including its ability to identify and respond to customer needs, access to extensive physical assets and its integrated approach to meeting customer needs, are important drivers of the expected continued earnings growth.
+Enron’s strengths, including its ability to identify and respond to customer needs, access to extensive physical assets and its integrated product offerings, are important drivers of the expected continued earnings growth.
 In addition, significant earnings are expected from Enron Wholesale’s commodity portfolio and investments, which are subject to market fluctuations.
 External factors, such as the amount of volatility in market prices, impact the earnings opportunity associated with Enron Wholesale’s business.
 Risk related to these activities is managed using naturally offsetting transactions and hedge transactions.
 The effectiveness of Enron’s risk management activities can have a material impact on future earnings.
 See “Financial Risk Management” for a discussion of market risk related to Enron Wholesale.

 Retail Energy Services

-Enron Energy Services (Energy Services) is extending Enron’s energy expertise and capability to end-use retail customers in the industrial and commercial business sectors to manage their energy requirements andprovide reliable supply and stable prices in an unpredictable energy market.
-Energy Services is categorized into two business lines (a) Energy Commodity Services and (b) Energy Outsourcing.
-During 1999, Energy Services continued to expand its presence in the United States and entered the international market by setting up operations in Europe, acquiring a facilities management company in the United Kingdom and establishing an organization structure in South America, Mexico and Canada.
+Enron Energy Services (Energy Services) is extending Enron’s energy expertise and capabilities to end-use retail customers in the industrial and commercial business sectors to manage their energy requirements and reduce energy costs.
+Energy Services is categorized into two business lines: (a) Energy Commodity Services and (b) Energy Outsourcing.
+During 1999, Energy Services continued to expand its presence in the United States and entered the international market by setting up operations in Europe and establishing an organization structure in South America, Mexico and Canada.
 The following discussion analyzes the contributions to IBIT for each business line:

 (In Millions) 1999 1998 1997